 Girlfriend Collective Moss Skort

 I want so desperately to love Girlfriend Collective.
-I have bought from this brand multiple times and the only thing I wear regularly is their belt bag.
+I have bought from this brand multiple times and the only thing I wear regularly is their belt bag which they no longer make.
 But I keep buying because I love the concept of this brand and when I saw they had a skort, I ordered it.

 Available in XXS-6XL and a range of colors, the Girlfriend Collective Moss Skort is made from 79% RPET and 21% spandex which is sweat-wicking and crafted from recycled water bottles.
 It has mesh pockets on the undershorts.
 I ordered it in XL, my usual size in Girlfriend Collective.